What are the Customer Lifecycle Marketing stages?

 Stage 1 Attract

-This Stage of Lifecycle Marketing solves the problem: ” I don’t have enough leads.”
+This first Stage solves the problem: ” I don’t have enough leads.”

-The Attract Stage of Lifecycle Marketing will help you clarify who your best customers are.
+The Attract Stage will help you clarify who your best customers are.
 And, identify what they need.
 Also, allow you to understand how you can connect with them.

 Let’s face it.
 Most consumers aren’t actively looking for your company’s name.
 More often than not, they’re looking for a solution that satisfies a particular need or problem they have.
 And, they will discover you either by accident or because you have a good marketing strategy in place that attracts new visitors to your